 From the start, jazz was about syncopation—the adding of rhythmic emphasis where there wouldn’t normally be one to facilitate an upbeat spirit and dancing.
 Jazz’s first major movement was ragtime, which started in the 1890s and lasted until around 1910.
 Early on, it employed syncopation on the piano.
 Why did ragtime emerge in the 1890s and not earlier or later?
-[Photo above of Lester Young improvising while holing his tenor saxophone at a 45-degree angle]
+[Photo above of Lester Young improvising while holding his tenor saxophone at a 45-degree angle]

 Here’s La Pas Ma La…